September 24, 1950

 Alexander's marriage was treated as morganatic as Julia was not of equal rank.
 Alexander's brother, Grand Duke Ludwig III created Julia H Ill H Countess of Battenberg in 1851.
 Seven years later, the Grand Duke elevated Julia and her children to the rank of Prince or Princess of Battenberg with the style of Serene Highness.

 Although her father disapproved of her engagement, Victoria who espoused liberal views, unusual for a princess of her generation, and Prince Louise were married at Darmstadt on April 20, 1884.
 This was a love match.
 Prince Louis, who had acquired British nationality several years before his marriage, was an officer in Britain's Royal Navy.
-He rose to the rank of Admiral of Fleet and served as First Sea Lord from 1912 through 1914 when he was forced to resign due to his German ancestry.
+He rose to the rank of Admiral of the Fleet and served as First Sea Lord from 1912 through 1914 when he was forced to resign due to his German ancestry.

 Prince and Princess Louis were firm favorites of Queen Victoria.
 They divide their time between homes in England and at Schloss Heiligenberg at Jugenheim, just south of Darmstadt.